nhejazi/CRM_CausalComp2016/README.md

 The workflow for running the preprocessing and analysis scripts for this project is described below:

-* `munge/` - contains the preprocessing scripts for putting the data set in a form to be used throughout the analysis.
+* `munge/` - contains the preprocessing scripts for wrangling the data set into a form suitable for use throughout the analysis.
 * `src/` - contains the analysis scripts for using the SuperLearner method for prediction and creating supplementary visualizations.
-* `poster/` - contains the TeX source files for the competition poster submitted to the competition; use the `Makefile` to build the PDF.
+* `poster/` - contains the TeX source files for the poster presented as part of the competition; use recipes in the included `Makefile` to build the PDF.
 * This project uses [R/ProjectTemplate](http://projecttemplate.net/index.html),
-    see `ProjectTemplate.md` for instructions for use.
+    see `ProjectTemplate.md` for basic instructions.

 ---